Here at CheapInsurance.com, we bring you everything you need to know about SR-22 car insurance in Utah State.

 Utah law only requires minimum liability insurance coverage to drive legally in the state, but driving with this cover alone is not recommended.

-If you are involved in an accident, the costs for repairs and medical attention tend to be much more than the cover provided with minimum liability coverage.
+If you are involved in an accident, the costs for repairs and medical attention tend to be much higher than the cover provided with minimum liability coverage.

 Some of the common options for additional coverage include:

-Comprehensive cover: This will pay out for vehicle damages caused in non-collision circumstances such as theft or weather-related events.
+Comprehensive coverage: This type of insurance will pay out for vehicle damages caused in non-collision circumstances such as theft or weather-related events.

-Collision: If you are involved in a collision, this cover will pay out whether the collision is with another vehicle or a stationary object.
+Collision coverage: If you are involved in a collision, this coverage will pay out whether the collision is with another vehicle or a stationary object.

 Medical payments: If you are in an accident, this coverage will help pay toward the medical expenses for both you and those in your vehicle.
 This coverage is available regardless of fault.